Certificates & Data Anchoring

-In Circular, a certificate is a verifiable, immutable object created by hashing a digital asset (such as a document, dataset, or structured file), combining it with metadata, and anchoring the result to the network via a signed, timestamped record.
+In Circular, a certificate is a verifiable, immutable object created by hashing a digital asset (such as a document, dataset, or structured file), combining it with metadata, and anchoring the result as a signed, timestamped record on a Circular-compatible network via a signed, timestamped record.
 Certificates serve as durable, privacy-preserving attestations for high-integrity processes.

 They are designed for use in regulatory and operational settings, where data must remain under organizational control but still be provably unaltered and independently auditable.